huggingface/blog/agents.md

 How can we select the relevant sources based on the user query?

-👉 Let us leave our agent in charge of this!
+👉 Let us build our RAG system as an agent that will be free to choose its sources!

 We create a retriever tool that the agent can call with the parameters of its choice:

 ```python
 import json